MineA5 - Complete Hardware and Software Guide

 Camera Zoom

-If you cannot mount the camera close enough to the windshield, but you’d still want to see more of the track, you can try using the Zoom 1X.
-Use Zoom with caution because it reduces the video quality.
+If you cannot mount the camera close enough to the windshield, but you’d still want to see more of the track, you can try using the Zoom 1X:

 Video Flipping

-Use the video flip option to flip the image when mounting the camera upside down.
+Use the video flip option to flip the image when mounting the camera upside down:

 Video Brightness/Contrast/Hue/Chrome

 We recommend leaving these settings with their default values.
-Adjust the contrast down when the outside is “too bright”.
-Adjust the contrast up during the night.

 What you see